Choosing Cases (Expert Mode)

 Any vs. All

-However, what if you want to see events with all of the listed vaccines?
-For example, what if you want to see events in which DTAP and MMR were given at the same time?
+However, what if you want to see cases with all of the listed vaccines?
+For example, what if you want to see cases in which DTAP and MMR were given at the same time?
 To do this, click on Match All under the Symptom or Vaccine list.

 Custom Age Breaks